-- Music to set source, source enable status, level, level enable status, mute or open status. - Microphone 1 ("M1") to set mute or open status of the microphone in that zone.
+- Music to set source, source enable status, level, level enable status, mute or open status. - Global microphone to set mute or open status of both microphones in that zone. - Individual microphones to set mute or open status of the microphone in that zone.